1,000+ Opportunities

 Collins, Longmont, Loveland, & Burlington ASA - Colorado EV Workforce Acceleration Program: Aspen, Glenwood Springs, & Vail ASA - Colorado EV Workforce Acceleration Program: Castle Rock, Colorado Springs, & Pueblo Town of Telluride- Transit ZEV Fleet Transition Preparedness Edgewater Collective- Jefferson EV Maintenance Pathway GRID Alternatives- EV Charger Technician Trainings: Upskilling Disproportionately Impacted Communities & Increasing Diversity in Electrical-Adjacent Industries E-Mobility Education Awareness Grant Award Winner - Project Title Walking Mountains- Regional EV Charging Cohort and Support Network The Alliance for Collective Action- CleanTech Workforce Pathway Program STEM Generation- EV Exploration and Awareness for 4th-8th Grade students in Low-Income Communities High County Conservation Center- EVs for All in Summit County, CO The Latino Chamber of Commerce of Boulder County- Equity Driven: Statewide E-Mobility Education and Awareness Initiative Sustainable Neighborhood Network- Neighborhood ZEV Ambassadors

-Based on current listing details, eligibility includes: Organizations forming new Transportation Management Organizations (TMOs) in Colorado.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations forming new Transportation Management Organizations (TMOs) in Colorado.
+Confirm the full requirements in the official notice before applying.